junglok/tem-docs/docs/relion.rst

     :scale: 70 %
     :align: center

-As shown in above figure, you can browse and select "standard submission script" as the location of RELION_QSUB_TEMPLATE for reloin 3.0.7 (i.e., /tem/home/tem/_Applications/relion-3.0.7/cpu/bin/qsub-relion3-cpu.bash or its own your copy), and give "Number of Nodes" and "Number of processes per each node" values instead of default ones to submit  a job to Torque based TEM farm.
+As shown in above figure, you can browse and select "standard submission script" as the location of RELION_QSUB_TEMPLATE for relion 3.0.7 (i.e., /tem/home/tem/_Applications/relion-3.0.7/cpu/bin/qsub-relion3-cpu.bash or its own your copy), and give "Number of Nodes" and "Number of processes per each node" values instead of default ones to submit  a job to Torque based TEM farm.
 (NOTE : you MUST use your OWN QUEUEe for "Queue name" and correct "number of MPI procs" which is generally total number of processes (number of nodes x number of processes per each node))

 Job script template (for CPU use)
 ---------------------------------